THE LATEST TARIFF UPDATES

 Changes in effect:

-Country of Origin (COO) | Total Tariff Increase | Additional details |
+| Country of Origin (COO) | Total Tariff Increase | Additional details |

-USA | +125% | The current threshold for duties is 150 Chinese Yuan (approx. US$20) |
+| USA | 10% | Until November 10, 2026.
+The current threshold for duties is 300 Chinese Yuan (approx. US$40) |

 Changes in effect:

-Country of Origin (COO) | Surtax | Additional details |
+| Country of Origin (COO) | Surtax | Additional details |

-USA | +25% | The surtax is levied in addition to the relevant current duties and applies regardless of the shipment value.
-Shipments that are currently eligible for Canadian de minimis treatment will continue to be exempt from general duties and taxes BUT are not exempt from the 25% Surtax. |
+| USA | 25% | The Surtax is levied in addition to the relevant current duties and applies regardless of the shipment value.
+Shipments that are currently eligible for Canadian de minimis treatment will continue to be exempt from general duties and taxes; however, they are not exempt from the Surtax.
+Products that qualify for treatment under the CUSMA/USMCA agreement are exempt from the Surtax. |

 No-hassle ongoing trade compliance